Kelly Vint Castro

 Kelly Boone Vint-Castro (born March 19, 1982) is an American actress, commercial print model, and personal relationship coach.
-The daughter of actors Alan Vint and Susan Mullen, she began working as an actress at an early age and was a SAG member by time she was four years old, although, Vint-Castro's first formal acting job was at nine months old in a commercial.
+The daughter of actors Alan Vint and Susan Mullen, she began working as an actress at an early age and was a SAG member by time she was four years old, although, Vint-Castro's first formal acting job was at ten months old in a commercial.

 Acting career

 Stargate

 Vint-Castro's first major acting role in a film was in Stargate at eleven years old, playing the role of young Catherine Langford in the opening of the feature film in 1994, in which Catherine visits the Giza Plateau with her father in 1928.

 Stargate Origins

 Vint-Castro and Stargate Origins director, Mercedes Bryce Morgan, met while they were both working on another project in 2017.
 After the new Stargate series was announced at San Diego Comic-Con in July, 2017, Mercedes asked Vint-Castro to make a cameo appearance as an older Catherine Langford.
 Vint-Castro plays a woman working at a secret warehouse facility where the Stargate is being kept during Stargate Origins.
 She shares the screen with Origins leads, Ellie Gall and Connor Trinneer, where Vint-Castro plays an older Catherine.